publication date: Nov. 7, 2014

 Nathan’s research was instrumental in the creation of the first successful treatment for iron overload in thalassemia patients, prenatal diagnosis of thalassemia and sickle cell disease, and the drug hydroxyurea, now a mainstay for managing the disease’s painful effects for many patients.
 Nathan is also credited with enhancing the stature of both Boston Children’s and Dana-Farber as research and teaching institutions.

-STEVEN … Continue reading 40-42 The Cancer Letter In Brief
+He has various leadership roles in the American Society of Clinical Oncology, the American Society for … Continue reading 40-42 The Cancer Letter In Brief

 To access this members-only content, please log in.